Tom Hamilton (musician): Personal life

-According to the band's official website, Hamilton's favorite song by the band is "The Farm" (from the 1997 album Nine Lives).
-He married Terry Cohen in 1975 and they have two children, Julian and Sage.
+According to Aerosmith's official website, Hamilton's favorite song by the band is "The Farm" (from the 1997 album Nine Lives).
+He married Terry Cohen in 1975 and they have two children.

+Prior to becoming a musician, Hamilton worked as a nursing home orderly and had embarked on a journey to become an actor; he was accepted into two different acting schools but declined to pursue a career in music.
+Eventually, however, Hamilton would fulfill his acting goal by joining the cast of Banned in Boston in 1996; he has been performing with them yearly since.

+Additionally, he has created and currently owns a line of adult-themed plush toys and merchandise called Obscenies.

 In August 2006, he announced that he was diagnosed with throat and tongue cancer and completed a seven-week course of radiation and chemotherapy.
 As a result, he missed Aerosmith's Route of All Evil Tour.
 David Hull (who played in the Joe Perry Project) filled in.
 Prior to this, Hamilton had never missed an Aerosmith show.
 He sat in with the band on "Sweet Emotion" at their September 2006 Boston show and played an entire performance at a private show at the Beacon Theatre in New York, on December 3, 2006.
 On December 20, 2006, Hamilton reported on Aero Force One that he is cancer-free after a recent PET scan.
 He underwent further surgery, causing him to sit out some of the Aerosmith/ZZ Top Tour.
 David Hull covered for him again during his absence.
 His cancer returned in 2011, but he is now cancer-free.

 Hamilton left the band's April 2013 Australian tour after two shows due to a chest infection.
 David Hull was flown in from the US to fill in.

 In April 2016, Thin Lizzy announced that Hamilton was joining them for their 2016 and 2017 reunion shows.

+In September 2024, following Aerosmith's retirement from touring, Hamilton revealed a new band called Close Enemies, featuring other prominent rock musicians such as Tony Brock and Peter Stroud.
+The band began touring in early 2025, and released their debut single "Sound of a Train" on January 17, 2025.

 Hamilton's favorite bassists are John Paul Jones, John Entwistle and Paul McCartney.